johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ./build_env.sh
 ./run_env.sh <a_name_for_your_env>
 ```
+The environment can be started without GPU support by supplying the `--no-gpu` flag to the `run_env.sh` script after the environment name.

 Note that the MS COCO 2017 validation dataset is downloaded during the building of the environment.
 This is roughly 1GB in size which means this could take a few minutes to download.

 ## The example model